 The LAF is primarily resourced by the Market Reserving and Capital team.
 The work of the LAF is continuous over the course of the year.
-The requirements relating to technical provisions are met through the central calculation exercise undertaken by the LAF on market data to estimate a LAF view of technical provisions and oversight of SAF technical provisions.
+The requirements relating to technical provisions are met through market level reserving analysis performed by the LAF and oversight of SAF technical provisions.
 The SAF oversight involves a completeness check for requirements as set out in the Actuarial Function guidance.
 This includes the requirement for a sign-off from the head of the SAF where they attest to Solvency II compliance in respect of requirements relating to the SAF.
-Where syndicates self-attest to partial or not complete for specific requirements, these are queried and Syndicates are required to respond on how they will address the identified shortcomings.
+Where syndicates self- attest to partial or not complete for specific requirements, these are queried and Syndicates are required to respond on how they will address the identified shortcomings.
 Lloyd's places reliance on the SAF self-assessment to demonstrate compliance and does not look to perform a separate review of all Syndicates and/or all components.

 The requirement to provide actuarial function opinions (as detailed above) on reinsurance and underwriting is satisfied at individual Syndicate and Society level.
-At the Society level this involves collaboration with other areas of the Society with primary oversight responsibility for underwriting and reinsurance.
+At the Society level this involves collaboration of the Actuarial Function with other areas of the Society that have primary oversight responsibility for underwriting and reinsurance.

-Contribution to the risk management process and the ORSA includes the LAF work with respect to the Lloyd's Internal Model.
+Contribution to the risk management process and the ORSA includes the LAF work to provide input for the Lloyd's Internal Model.
 Evidence of similar contribution is also required from SAFs.

-The LAF provides a written report to the Council, on an annual basis, documenting all the tasks that it has undertaken, results, identifying any deficiencies and giving recommendations as to how such deficiencies should be remedied.
+The LAF provides written reports to the Council, on an annual basis, documenting all the tasks that it has undertaken, results, identifying any deficiencies and giving recommendations as to how such deficiencies should be remedied.
 The LAF also receives reports from all SAFs on an annual basis, covering the areas outlined above.